 The less blades that you have running across your skin, the less chance you have of experiencing razor burn.
 Although they can be much more difficult to use than your standard cartridge razor, they work extremely well for getting a clean and close shave.

 However, it’s not just a black and white decision to determine whether you’d benefit from switching to a single blade razor.
 So, let’s look at the pros and cons of them, as opposed to the other kind of razors that are out there.

 The Benefits of Single Blade Razors

 More and more people are using old fashioned safety razors, so there must be a reason for it, right?
-Well, there are a few reasons why people are turning to single blade safety razors as opposed to multi blade cartridge razors.
+Well, there are a few reasons why people are turning to using safety razors as opposed to multi blade cartridge razors.

 The main reason that single blade razors might be the better choice for you is down to sensitive skin.
 If you have sensitive skin, then running 3, 5 or even 6 blades over it can cause problems for your skin – irritation, razor bumps, rash, ingrown hairs etc. This isn’t the case for all people, but it’s a reality for some of us.

-Switching to a single blade razor might be exactly what you need to avoid irritating your skin – it’s not just talk, dermatologists also commonly recommend trying a single blade razor against your skin instead and seeing of it helps.
-So, the main reason you might want to switch to a single blade razor is for sensitivty reasons.
+Switching to a razor of this style might be exactly what you need to avoid irritating your skin – it’s not just talk, dermatologists also commonly recommend trying a single blade razor against your skin instead and seeing of it helps.
+So, the main reason you might want to switch razor is for sensitivity reasons.
 But, there’s definitely more to it than just this.

 If you’ve been using a multi blade cartridge razors for any extended period of time, then you’ll be aware that the costs can build up.
 This is especially true if you like to use sharp, fresh blades when you shave.